PatiyalAnuj/Automation-Java-Selenium/README.md

 > [!TIP]
 > `Hybrid-POM`(Page Object Model), `Data Driven`, `Keyword Driven`, `BDD/TDD` are some examples of Automation Frameworks.

-## WebDriver in Selenium
-Selenium WebDriver is a core component of the Selenium suite that allows you to automate web browser interactions programmatically.
-It provides an object-oriented API for controlling various web browsers and simulates user actions such as clicking buttons, filling out forms, and navigating between pages.
-Selenium WebDriver refers to both the language bindings and the implementations of the individual browser controlling code.
-This is commonly referred to as just WebDriver.

->[!TIP]
-> Selenium WebDriver is a `W3C Recommendation`.

-> WebDriver supports multiple programming languages, browsers, and operating systems, making it one of the most versatile tools for browser automation.

 ## Key Features of WebDriver
 - **Cross-Browser Support:**